afunnydev/harnois/content/_index.md

   box2:
     title: Choose your structure
     description: >-
-      Choose from different width and length options.The standard model comes with two open ends and is covered by a membrane to let natural light in, providing a bright space for your clients.
+      Choose from different width and length options.
+The standard model comes with two open ends and is covered by a membrane to let natural light in, providing a bright space for your clients.
     image: /images/ezkit-modular-design.jpg
 section4:
   image: /images/ezkit-add-options.jpg